-- 1. Report bullying incidents to staff.
-All known/reported incidences of bullying will be investigated by the Class Teacher or by a senior member of staff - 2.
-The incidents will be recorded by senior staff using the incident log - 3.
+1. Report bullying incidents to staff.
+All known/reported incidences of bullying will be investigated by the Class Teacher or by a Senior Leadership Team (SLT) member.

+- 2. The incidents will be recorded by a SLT member using the incident log - 3.
 In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem - 4.
 If necessary and appropriate, police will be consulted - 5.
 The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - 6.
 An attempt will be made to help the bully (bullies) change their behaviour. - 7.
 All incidents of bullying will be discussed with all relevant staff during the Monday morning briefing.
 Parents of the children involved will also be informed, in order that everyone can be vigilant and that bullying may be prevented from happening in the future. - 8.
 Incidents of bullying will be discussed with the Local Governing Body (Safeguarding Governor)